chrg127/gmplayer/README.txt

     - VGM   (Video Game Music, generic)
     - SAP   (Slight Atari Player, used on Atari computers)

+OTHER FEATURES

+- Playlists, of course.
+- An MPRIS interface.
+- A small visualizer.
+- GUI and console/terminal interfaces.
+- Very, very small.

 DEPENDECIES

 The following libraries have been used for building this player and are required when installing:

-    - Qt5 (base, gui, widgets, dbus): https://www.qt.io/
     - Game_Music_Emu (GME): https://bitbucket.org/mpyne/game-music-emu/wiki/Home
+    - Qt5 (base, gui, widgets): https://www.qt.io/
     - SDL2: https://www.libsdl.org

-Assuming you are in a debian-based distribution, Qt 5, SDL2 and QtMpris can be installed with the following command:
+Assuming you are in a debian-based distribution, Qt5 and SDL2 can be installed with the following command:

-    sudo apt install qtbase5-dev libmpris-qt5-dev libsdl2-dev
+    sudo apt install qtbase5-dev libsdl2-dev

 For other distributions the specific names of the package may vary.

 GME must be built and installed manually.
 Installation instruction for GME can be found in the link above.
+As a note, to simplify building gmplayer itself, you should use $THIS_REPO/external/gme as the prefix when building GME.

-On Windows, the program should be built using MSYS2 (MSVC/Visual Studio may work but has not been tested).
-No packages exists for QtMpris in MSYS2, therefore it must be built and installed manually too.
+On Windows, the program should be built using MSYS2.
+Visual Studio has been tested, but only with the program's console interface.

 COMPILING AND INSTALLING